Human Tissue Authority

+Legislation

+The Human Tissue Act 2004 established the HTA to regulate activities concerning the removal, storage, use and disposal of human tissue in England and Wales and Northern Ireland.

-The Human Tissue Act 2004 repeals and replaces the Human Tissue Act 1961, the Anatomy Act 1984 and the Human Organ Transplants Act 1989 as they relate to England and Wales, and the corresponding Orders in Northern Ireland.
-The ULTRA (UK agency) and the post of HM Inspector of Anatomy were abolished and their functions transferred to the Authority.
+The 2004 Act repeals and replaces the Human Tissue Act 1961, the Anatomy Act 1984 and the Human Organ Transplants Act 1989 as they relate to England and Wales, and the corresponding Orders in Northern Ireland.

+There is separate legislation in Scotland: the Human Tissue (Scotland) Act 2006.
+The HTA performs certain tasks on behalf of the Scottish Government (approval of living donation and licensing of establishments storing tissue for human application).

-The Act makes consent the fundamental principle underpinning the lawful storage and use of body parts, organs and tissue from the living or the deceased for specified health-related purposes and public display.
+The 2004 Act makes consent the fundamental principle underpinning the lawful storage and use of body parts, organs and tissue from the living or the deceased for specified health-related purposes and public display.
 It also covers the removal of such material from the deceased.
 It lists the purposes for which consent is required (the scheduled purposes).

-The Act notably prohibited private individuals from covertly collecting biological samples, such as hair and fingernails, for DNA analysis, but excluded medical and criminal investigations from the offence.

-Jurisdiction and composition

-The act governs England, Wales and Northern Ireland.
-There is separate legislation in Scotland, the Human Tissue (Scotland) Act 2006 and the authority performs certain tasks on behalf of the Scottish Government (approval of living donation and licensing of establishments storing tissue for human application).
+Whereas consent must usually be explicit, the Act was amended to allow deemed consent (or 'opt out') for deceased organ donation in certain circumstances and subject to conditions set out in the Organ Donation (Deemed Consent) Act 2019 (England), Human Transplantation (Wales) Act 2013, and Organ and Tissue Donation (Deemed Consent) Act (Northern Ireland) 2022.
+In Scotland a system of deemed authorisation was set out in the Human Tissue (Authorisation) (Scotland) Act 2019.

+Composition

-The Board consists of a chair and twelve members.
-Ten members are appointed by the Secretary of State for Health, one appointed by the Welsh Government, and one member is appointed by the Department of Health, Social Services and Public Safety in Northern Ireland.
+The Board (known as 'the Authority') consists of a chair and members appointed by the Secretary of State for Health, as well as one member appointed by the Welsh Government, and one appointed by the Department of Health, Social Services and Public Safety in Northern Ireland.

 The professional members of the board come from medical and scientific backgrounds, and the lay members bring a wide range of business, commercial and public sector experience.

-The current members of the Board are: